 We intentionally omit the name of the tested product, as it makes no difference for this article.

 We’ve discussed one possible method for testing attack protection systems.
 We’ve also answered important questions that allowed us to define our scope of testing depending on our needs and budget.
 It’s crucial to thoroughly develop your testing strategy to fully test a malware detection system.
-If you miss something important in the beginning, it may lead to significant consequences such as flaws in the final product or vulnerabilities in the protected system.
+If you miss something important in the beginning, like fileless malware detection practices, it may lead to significant consequences such as flaws in the final product or vulnerabilities in the protected system.